 Marguerite Drescher is a visual artist and graphic recorder/facilitator, trained in cultivating vivid expressions for learning.
-She is dedicated to living art and exploring the possibilities for social transformation through creative process.
+Marguerite is dedicated to living art and exploring the possibilities for social change through creative process.
 Imagining and visualizing a world that is possible can allow us to create it through our collective conversation and action.
 Marguerite is committed to a radically inclusive approach that leads to sustainable strategies and actions.

 Gabrielle Donnelly, Ph.D. is a writer, researcher, and practitioner of creativity, social change, and innovation.
 Co-founder of Brave Space, Gabrielle integrates the reflective practices of research, sensemaking, and developmental evaluation with participatory leadership methods and the visual world of graphic facilitation.
 Her passion for integrating theory and practice leads her to work with organizations such as Government of Nova Scotia, Ecology Action Centre, ALIA Institute, Nova Scotia Human Rights Commission, FoodARC, Coady International Institute, and Now Lunenburg County.

 An Associate of the Taos Institute, Gabrielle teaches at Dalhousie University and the California Institute of Integral Studies.
 Born in London, England and raised in Calgary, Alberta, Gabrielle lives in Halifax, Nova Scotia.
 She’s British to the bone, Irish at heart, Albertan to the soles of her (cowgirl) boots, a proud Nova Scotian, and an inspired global citizen.
 For more information about Gabrielle, visit www.gabrielledonnelly.ca.